simoneldevig/react-native-static-server/README.md

 - `port` &mdash; **number** &mdash; Optional.
 The port at which to start the server.
   If 0 (default) an available port will be automatically selected.

+- `state` &mdash; [STATES] &mdash; Optional.
+Allows to enforce initial server state value, which is needed when connecting to an existing native server instance with help of the `id` option.
+  By default it is set to `STATES.INACTIVE`.

 - `stopInBackground` &mdash; **boolean** &mdash; Optional.